web-dl-tools/docs/installation.md

 Once the API and Website are both running you can simply go to the server address or IP address in any modern browser and Web DL will load. **Do make sure your firewall settings allow external access on port 80.**

 **Example**:
 Web DL is running on a local device with IP address _192.168.1.3_.
-You can use the following url to access Web DL.
+You can use the following URL to access Web DL.

 ```url
 http://192.168.1.3/